-Neither Israelis nor Palestinians expect much from Trump visit
+What Israelis and Palestinians expect from Trump's visit

 Bethlehem

-The first stop was the Jerusalem side of Checkpoint Three Hundred, the main crossing from Bethlehem to the Holy City, a military checkpoint through the 15-year-old wall that divides the West Bank from Israel.
+The first stop was the Jerusalem side of Checkpoint 300, the main crossing from Bethlehem to the Holy City, a military checkpoint through the 15-year-old wall that divides the West Bank from Israel.

 If President Trump and his entourage choose this way to enter Bethlehem, it will surely be a speedy passage through the concrete barrier -- possibly a prototype for the one he wants to build on the Mexico-US border.